uadmin/uadmin-docs/_build/html/_sources/api/log_functions.rst.txt

 -------------
 `Back To Top`_

+.. code-block:: go

+    // Type: bool
+    var LogAdd = true

 LogAdd adds a log when a record is added.

-Type:

-.. code-block:: go

-    bool

 To assign a value within an application, visit `Log Add`_ page for an example.